cjratcliff/ml-compiled/docs/activations.rst

       f(x) + \alpha, & x \leq 0
     \end{cases}

-In practice the hyperparameter alpha is always set to 1.
+In practice the hyperparameter :math:`\alpha` is always set to 1.

 Compared to ReLUs, ELUs have a mean activation closer to zero which is helpful.
 However, this advantage is probably nullified by batch normalization.